 I am an Elected Member of the International Statistical Institute and a Fellow of the Institute of Mathematical Statistics.
 My past experience includes chairing the Research Section of the Royal Statistical Society and co-directing the Oxford-Warwick Statistics CDT.

 - Member of the EPSRC Peer Review College: Achieved a ranking in the top 7% of College members for participating in peer review activities during academic year 2016/17.

-- Lead organiser, Turing workshop on "Statistics of Network Analysis", 29-30 May 2018, sponsored by the Alan Turing Institute.
+- Lead organiser, Turing workshop series on "Statistics of Network Analysis", sponsored by the Alan Turing Institute, 2018, 2020.

 - Organiser (Joint with Guang Cheng at Purdue Statistics), a 5-day workshop on "Computational Strategies for Large-scale Statistical Data Analysis", 2-6 July 2018, sponsored by the International Centre for Mathematical Sciences (ICMS) and the London Mathematical Society (LMS).

-I lead the Data-driven Discovery using Statistics (3Ds) group at Warwick.
+I lead the Data and Statistics group at Warwick.

 Tutees: For beginning of term meetings in Term 1 AY 2020/2021, please sign up following this link.

 Office Hours in Term 1 AY 2020/2021: 13:30-14:30 Wednesdays and 12:30-13:30 Fridays on MS Teams.
 Please remember to send an email in advance for appointment.